Plants we regret losing

 Banksia ashybi

 I really love all the Western Australia banksias, which have such great foliage and showy blooms.
 However, these are often quite difficult to grow in the eastern states, especially when the soils are heavy, as they are on our property.
-We have planted both Banksia ashybyi and B. ashybi dwarf in a pot and in the ground.
+We have planted both Banksia ashbyi and B. ashbyi dwarf in a pot and in the ground.
 These plants when growing well form a large shrub to 6m high and 4m wide with toothed leaves and large orange flower spikes.
 They come from the mid-coast area of WA and seemed to suffer in the frost with us, stopped growing and died after two or three years.

 Banksia attenuata

-We planted Banksia attenuata swarf in November 2013 in a pot.
+We planted Banksia attenuata dwarf in November 2013 in a pot.
 This plant can grow into a small tree to 10m high and 5m wide with serrated leaves and bright yellow cones.
-The new cones are emerald green and furry and were showing to advantage for the ANPSA Conference in November 2015, but the plant died soon after in the heat of December 2015.
+The new cones are emerald green and furry and were showing to great advantage for the ANPSA Conference in November 2015, but the plant died soon after in the heat of December 2015.

 Banksia brownii - Feather-leaved Banksia